 The message is clear: This behavior won’t be tolerated anymore.

 Sexual harassment and assault aren’t only adult problems.
 Research indicates almost half of students in grades 7-12 experience sexual harassment, but a recent Harvard survey of 3,000 18-25 years olds found 76% had never had a conversation with their parents about how to avoid sexually harassing other people.

 Media coverage of #MeToo is changing those stats for the next generation as the hashtag has spawned plenty of conversations between parents and kids.

 And even the small ways we change how we frame sexual harassment have not-so-small consequences: In the early aughts, middle school boys snapping classmates’ bra straps were said to be “boys being boys.”
 In 2017, parents are calling it what it really is—sexual harassment.

-3. And we’re all learning
+3. We’re all learning more about consent

 The youngest kids are unlikely to be asking questions about #MeToo, but it doesn’t mean they’re not impacted by it.

 A generation ago, a mom may have held her tongue when a relative insisted a reluctant child give in to a hug, but in a post-#MeToo world, more and more moms are teaching kids that it’s okay to say no to a hug.

 The hashtag has highlighted a pervasive problem—and as horrible as it is to hear so many people coming forward with stories of harassment and abuse, 2017 has seen a bit of a collective “a-ha” moment.
 Today, that looks like #MeToo.
 Tomorrow, it may be “never again.”